Orson Krennic: Rogue One

 Rogue One: A Star Wars Story was released in December 2016, featuring Ben Mendelsohn in the role of Orson Krennic.
 In the beginning of the film, he captures Galen Erso to force him to continue helping the Empire build the Death Star.
 Over a decade later, Krennic meets with Grand Moff Tarkin, who expresses skepticism about his management of the Death Star project.
 When the Death Star is completed, Krennic tests its superlaser on the capital city of Jedha upon Tarkin's request, killing Rebel extremist Saw Gerrera and his Partisans.
 Once Krennic has proven the station's power, the imperious Tarkin uses a recent security leak as a pretext to wrest control of the weapon away from him.
 A furious Krennic travels to Eadu to confront Galen and his team of engineers, whom he believes may be responsible for the leak.
 After Galen confesses, he is mortally wounded during a Rebel attack and Krennic flees.
 He later meets with Darth Vader on Mustafar, seeking an audience with Palpatine and to regain command of the Death Star, but is Force-choked and dismissed to ensure there are no further security breaches related to the Death Star project.
 Krennic goes to Scarif as the Rebels engage Imperial forces there, and sends his Death Trooper guards into battle while he attempts to stop the Rebels from stealing the Death Star plans hidden in the Scarif Imperial facility.
 Krennic shoots and wounds Cassian Andor, and later tries to kill Jyn Erso, but Andor recovers and shoots Krennic, incapacitating him.
-Krennic is subsequently killed by the superlaser of the Death Star when it fires on Scarif at the order of Tarkin.
+Krennic is subsequently killed by the superlaser of the Death Star when it fires on Scarif at Tarkin's order.